What are the legal frameworks?

 The right to access information may be restricted in order to protect certain interests that are exhaustively listed in the UIG (Sections 8, 9 UIG).
 Among other things, these include the protection of personal data, copyrights or trade and business secrets.
 An appeal may be lodged against the rejection of a request for access to information.7

 Environmental information on emissions from individual natural resources extraction facilities (and other industries) is also made available to the public on request.
 This information includes authorisations, permits or licenses granted to the company to impact the environment.
-Approval decisions that have a significant impact on the environment must be published independently by the competent authorities (see Section 10 II UIG).8 Some federal states use extensive “environmental portals” to publish authorisation notices and general environmental information.9 At federal level, there is a central Internet portal that provides information on the environmental impact assessments described under 3 b.iii. above.
-Since 2021, this portal can also be used for the dissemination of general environmental information (see Section 10 III UIG).10
+Approval decisions that have a significant impact on the environment must be published independently by the competent authorities (see Section 10 II UIG).8 Some federal states use extensive “environmental portals” to publish authorisation notices and general environmental information.9 At federal and state level, there are central internet portals that contain information about the environmental impact assessments described above (EIA portal, cf. Section 20 UVPG).
+These portals can also be used for the dissemination of environmental information (see the legal clarification for the scope of the UIG in Section 10 III UIG).10

 Example of an authorisation decision